13 Best Lavender Fields in Texas (2026 Guide) — Farms, Festivals & U-Pick

 Looking for a relaxing day in the fields?
 Look no further, as this is my favorite Lavender field in Texas and always seems to reduce my stress levels.
 Not sure if it is the lavender or if it’s the atmosphere.
 I’m sure a bit of both!

-It is five dollars, and you will be learning all the ins and outs of owning a lavender farm, as well as getting acquainted with all the techniques for distilling the essential oils and creating soaps and oils.
+It is five dollars, and you will be learning all the ins and outs of owning a lavender farm, as well as getting acquainted with all the techniques for distilling essential oils and creating soaps and oils.

 You will also receive a complimentary lavender lemonade and a taste of lavender confection when you buy the tour.